Plastic Prototyping Guide: What are my options?

 Vacuum casting plastic molding service

-Vacuum casting involves pouring liquid plastic into a mold and curing it in a vacuum.
-It’s excellent for small-volume, functional prototypes with high surface quality and durability.
-This technique is great for rapid production of high-quality prototypes.
+Pours liquid plastic into a mold and cures it in a vacuum.
+Excellent for small-volume, functional prototypes with high surface quality.

 3. Which plastic prototyping technology should I use?